masterL-archo/simplepyide/README.md

 Note: the project is still in the first stages, so it has some bugs here and there.
 --------------------------
-All icons used in this project are exclusively sourced from https://icons8.com, with the exception of the application icon.
+<<All icons used in this project are exclusively sourced from https://icons8.com, with the exception of the application icon>>